 If you live somewhere that never freezes, but your plants are still dying over the winter, they may be getting excessively wet during their dormancy.
 Wet roots that are inactive are highly susceptible to root rot, which quickly works its way into the crown if left unchecked.
 Look closely at your watering practices if your plants’ warm weather dormancy seems to be a chronic death knell.

 How to Get Plants to Survive Over Winter

 Getting your plants to overwinter essentially comes down to choosing plants that are compatible with your climate and location.
 When you choose plants that are hardy in your climate zone, your chance of success goes up dramatically.
 These plants have evolved to withstand winter weather similar to yours, meaning they’ve got the right defenses in place, whether that’s a stronger form of antifreeze or a unique way of dealing with desiccating winds.

 However, sometimes even the exact right plants will suffer from unusual cold snaps, so make sure to protect all your perennials before the snow starts flying.
-Apply a layer of organic mulch that’s two to four inches deep to the root zone of your plants, especially those that were planted in the last year and may not be fully established.
+Apply a layer of organic mulch that’s 2 to 4 inches (5-10 cm.) deep to the root zone of your plants, especially those that were planted in the last year and may not be fully established.
 Covering younger plants with cardboard boxes when snow or frost are expected can also help them survive an especially trying winter.